Blog / May 21, 2024

 Security and compliance

 Enterprise search is all about making information more accessible — but not at the expense of security and compliance.
-Your search platform should offer robust access controls, ensuring that users only see the content they're authorized to view.
+Your search platform should offer robust, granular access controls, ensuring that users only see the content they're authorized to view.
 It should also adhere to relevant industry regulations and data privacy standards, with features like encryption, auditing, and data residency options.

 Customization and extensibility